SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Introduction

-Firstly, developing generalizable LULC models that can operate across different scenes is severely hampered by the imagery’s inherent complexity and diversity.
+Firstly, developing generalizable LULC models that can operate across different scenes is severely hampered by the imagery's inherent complexity and diversity.
 This heterogeneity arises from the significant variations in both the inter-sensor parameters (e.g., spectral range and resolution) and intra-sensor conditions (e.g., atmospheric effects, channel failures).
 Therefore, there is a need for pre-trained models with the flexibility to handle varied sensor characteristics and dynamic spectral band configurations.

 Secondly, tokenizing high-dimensional HSI data for ViT-based pre-training presents a unique challenge.
-The naive approach of using a single linear layer to project high-dimensional data risks a significant loss of critical spectral information.
+The naive approach of using a simple linear layer to project high-dimensional data risks a significant loss of critical spectral information.
 However, more powerful methods, such as separate pre-training for spectral and spatial features, can increase the computational burden.
 Therefore, this necessitates a tokenization strategy for HSI data that is both computationally efficient and spectrally aware.

 Thirdly, the scale and diversity of training data present another major challenge for HSI pre-training.
 Early models were constrained by small datasets that ultimately impair the generalization and computational efficiency \citep{mohamedFactoFormerFactorizedHyperspectral2024, wangHSIMAEUnifiedMasked2024}.
-Recent large-scale datasets (e.g., SpectralEarth \citep{brahamSpectralEarthTrainingHyperspectral2025}, HyperGlobal-450K \citep{wangHypersigmaHyperspectralIntelligence2025}, HyperSeg \citep{liHyperFreeChanneladaptiveTuningfree} have greatly expanded the data availability.
-However, the satellite-based datasets lack a high spatial resolution, and their imaging conditions differ significantly from those of airborne sensors.
-Nowadays, the proliferation of different hyperspectral sensors presents a clear opportunity to establish a large-scale, multi-sensor aerial HSI pre-training benchmark.
+Recent large-scale datasets, e.g., SpectralEarth \citep{brahamSpectralEarthTrainingHyperspectral2025} and HyperGlobal-450K \citep{wangHypersigmaHyperspectralIntelligence2025}, have greatly expanded the data availability.
+However, the satellite-based datasets lack a high spatial resolution.
+Hyper-Seg \citep{liHyperFreeChanneladaptiveTuningfree} leverages high-resolution airborne HSI data from AVIRIS-C sensor, yet its coverage is restricted to L1 radiance products only.
+Currently, the proliferation of different hyperspectral sensors presents a clear opportunity to establish a large-scale, multi-sensor aerial HSI pre-training benchmark.